tainn/scpet-feed-fetcher/README.md

 ```

 ### sdc
-Alternatively, [sdc](https://github.com/tainn/sdc) can be used to find and execute `docker-compose` without having to manually `cd` into the appropriate directory.
+Alternatively, [sdc](https://github.com/tainn/sdc) can be used to execute `docker-compose` without having to manually `cd` into the appropriate directory.

 ```sh
 sdc